cmwang-cottageclothing/semantic-ui-prac/cover/Readme.md

 ### Custom CSS code for layout

 There is custom-written CSS code inside `<style>` tag.
 Most is for formatting text, color, and space, etc. It is not explained here.
 However, two points are worthy of mention.
-The first one is:
+The first one (denoted here as Rule 1 for convenience) is:

 ```CSS
 .ui.inverted.vertical.segment {